dege-diosg/dgVoodoo/README.md

 </ul>

 dgVoodoo 1.x is no longer supported.
 That's why I released its source years ago.<br>
-dgVoodoo 2.x is still in development and doesn't shares any code from 1.x.
+dgVoodoo 2.x is still in development and doesn't share any code from 1.x.